-Leslie Rogne Schumacher is the David H. Burton Fellow and a Visiting Assistant Professor in the Department of History.
-His expertise is in modern European and Middle Eastern history, with an emphasis on the British-Ottoman relationship in the 19th and early 20th centuries.
-Dr. Schumacher's work is centered on the "Eastern Question," a term that refers to the events, dynamics, and concerns related to Europe's role in the decline (perceived or actual) of the Ottoman Empire from the late 18th century until the foundation of modern Turkey in 1923.
-Other research and teaching interests of his include: Orientalism and the Orientalist critique; the structure of British foreign and imperial policymaking; the role of the press in international affairs; modern confidentiality and secrecy laws; the past, present, and future of the European Union; and the ongoing Afro-Eurasian refugee crisis.
+Leslie Rogne Schumacher is the David H. Burton Fellow and a Visiting Assistant Professor in the Department of History at SJU.
+His expertise is in European and Middle Eastern history, with a particular emphasis on the history of Britain and the world.
+Dr. Schumacher's work centers on Britain's role in the "Eastern Question," a term that refers to the events, dynamics, and concerns related to Europe's role in the decline (perceived or actual) of the Ottoman Empire from the 18th century until the foundation of Turkey in 1923.
+Other interests of his include: Mediterranean history; Orientalism and the Orientalist critique; the structure of British foreign and imperial policy; the role of the press in international affairs; confidentiality and state secrecy laws; the past, present, and future of the European Union; and the ongoing Afro-Eurasian refugee crisis.

 - Ph.D., History, University of Minnesota, 2012

 *Dissertation: A 'Lasting Solution': The Eastern Question and British Imperialism, 1875-1878

 - B.A., History & Religious Studies, Hamline University, 2005